Weekend Escapes: Birmingham, Alabama

 Railroad Park, Birmingham - photo credit: Nicolas Henderson, Flickr

-For those are looking for a great view of the city, take a visit to Railroad Park.
+For those seeking a great view of the city, consider visiting Railroad Park.
 This park is a 19-acre green space located centrally in the city and celebrates Birmingham’s industrial past.
 It features paved walking paths as well as a lake and is a great place for an afternoon stroll and a picnic.
-In the warmer months, you can join in on free exercises classes, cooking classes and visit the weekly Pop-Up Plaza where local vendors display their goods for sale.
-Another park offering impressive views of the city is Vulcan Park & Museum.
-Here, you can climb the world’s largest cast iron statue, Vulcan, and learn about Birmingham’s history.
+In the warmer months, you can join in on free exercise classes, cooking classes, and visit the weekly Pop-Up Plaza where local vendors display their goods for sale.

-It’s time to go explore Bham like a local!
+Go explore Bham like a local!